Humane-Documentation/Spree/business_logic/order_checkout_guide.md

   redirect_to spree.checkout_registration_path
 end
 ```
+This redirects to a registration page unless one of the following is true:
+* `Spree::Auth::Config[:registration_step]` preference is not `true`
+* user is already logged in
+* current order has an email address associated with it (use [Spree configurations](preferences_guide.md#Spree_Configuration_Options) to control guest checkout)

 #### Step 2: Address Information
-* Allows user to add both their billing and shipping information
+* Allows user to add both their:
+    1. **Shipping Address** where the order's product(s) should be shipped (determines
+shipping methods available)
+    2. **Billing Address** where the user paying for the order is (alters the tax
+rate which can change the final order total)
-* Users can click "use billing address" option to use the same address for both.
-(Selecting this
+* Users can click "use billing address" option to use the same address for both
-hides the shipping address fields using JavaScript)
-* State field can be disabled by using the `Spree::Config[:address_requires_state]` preference
-* You can allow an "alternate phone" field by using `Spree::Config[:alternative_shipping_phone]`
- and `Spree::Config[:alternative_shipping]` fields
-* The list of countries that appear in the country select box can also be configured.
-Spree will
-list all countries by default, but you can configure exactly which countries you would like to
-appear.
-The list can be limited to a specific set of countries by configuring the
-`Spree::Config[:checkout_zone]` preference and setting its value to the name of a [Zone]
-(../models/Zone.md) containing the countries you wish to use.
-Spree assumes that the list of
-billing and shipping countries will be the same.
-You can always change this logic via an
-extension if this does not suit your needs.

 #### Step 3: Delivery Options
 Spree assumes the list of shipping methods to be dependent on the shipping address